CyberT33N/extjs-cheat-sheet/README.md

 ## Main View
 - The heart/core of the the view.
 Here you will require all other widgets and stuff.
 You can say it is the index.html

+<br><br>

+## View Controller
+- Controllers are used as a place to maintain the view's logic that makes your app work.
+This could entail rendering views, routing, instantiating Models, and any other sort of app logic.